mlb-alumno/FinalProjectMIR/README.md

 The data pump takes pairs of same name .jams and .wav files, so you need to have the same number of jams and wav files in the jazznet/clean_dataset/jams and jazznet/clean_dataset/audios folders.

-### Modify Jam files
-If you need to change anything from the jams files, you can use the script:
-``python jazznet_to_jams.py --working /Users/your_user/working/jazznet --csv_file /Users/your_user/working/jazznet/metadata/small.csv`` script to create the .jams files from the jazznet .csv,

 ## Data pump

-Open the 01 ``new_notebooks/Data_pump.ipynb`` notebook and run the code.
+Open the 01 ``notebooks/Data_pump.ipynb`` notebook and run the code.
 This will create the .npz files and the pump.pkl file in the chords folder.

 ## Training